 Plus, unlike most weighted blankets that are found on the market, our weighted blankets are quilted in a way that keeps the weight evenly distributed.

-Different weighted blankets weight different, thus you need to chose on based on your body weight.
-Here is a quick weighted blanket weight chart in pounds for a quick reference.
+Different weighted blankets weigh differently, thus you need to choose one based on your body weight.
+Here is a quick weighted blanket weight chart and guide for quick reference.